Pedro Arrupe: Education and training

 Subsequent to these gathered findings, Arrupe decided not continue his medical studies.
 On 15 January 1927, he joined the Society of Jesus.

-He was unable to pursue his studies for the priesthood in Spain, since the Jesuits had been expelled by the Spanish Republican government (1931–1939).
-Accordingly, the young Arrupe did his studies in the Netherlands and Belgium and at Saint Louis University School of Divinity in St. Marys, Kansas, where he was ordained in 1936.
+He was unable to pursue his studies for the priesthood in Spain because the Jesuits had been expelled by the Spanish Republican government (1931–1939), so he pursued his studies in the Netherlands and Belgium and at Saint Louis University School of Divinity in St. Marys, Kansas, where he was ordained in 1936.
 Arrupe then completed a doctorate in Medical Ethics.